-Twitter’s company financialsIn 2021, Twitter’s revenue amounted to over 5 billion U.S. dollars and the company incurred a net loss of 221 million U.S. dollars.
-Overall, the majority of Twitter’s revenues were generated via advertising, with a small portion being generated through data licensing.
-Twitter went public in November 2013 and is ranked as one of the largest internet companies in the United States with a market capitalization of 28.93 billion U.S. dollars as of February 2022.
+Twitter’s last reported financialsCompany financials have not been available since Twitter’s last annual report was published in early 2022.
+In 2021, before any major changes were even on the horizon, Twitter’s annual revenue amounted to over five billion U.S. dollars and the company incurred a net loss of 221 million U.S. dollars.
+Overall, most of Twitter’s revenues were generated via advertising, with a small portion being generated through data licensing.
+The second quarter of 2022 saw Twitter’s last reported quarterly income, which stood at a loss of 270 million U.S. dollars.